dylansc/deployment_workshop/README.md

 Build the docker image for the project.
 Pull the mongodb docker image, run it and then link it to the project image.
 Test your project in localhost:8080.
-Push your docker image to Docker Hub.
+Push your project image to Docker Hub.
 Create a docker droplet in Digital Ocean.
+Ssh to your server and pull the mongodb image, your project image.
+Run the mongodb image first then link it with your project image.
+You’re down with deploying your .
+Check your